Shakil5161/shopify--pre-order-app/README.md

 These are common Git commands used in various situations:

-start a working area (see also: git help tutorial) clone             Clone a repository into a new directory file init              Create an empty Git repository or reinitialize an existing one
+start a working area (see also: git help tutorial) clone             Clone a repository into a new init              Create an empty Git repository or reinitialize an existing one

 work on the current change (see also: git help everyday)